oracle-devrel/kubeflow-oke/README.md

 ## Getting Started

-[!IMPORTANT] ⚠️ Kubeflow 1.5.0 is not compatible with Kubernetes version 1.22 and onwards.
+> ⚠️ Kubeflow 1.5.0 is not compatible with Kubernetes version 1.22 and onwards.
 To install Kubeflow 1.5.0 or older, set the Kubernetes version of your OKE cluster to v1.21.5.

 This guide explains how to install Kubeflow 1.8.0 on OKE using Kubernetes versions 1.28.2 and onwards running on Oracle Linux 8.